 - Plug your TV back in and try switching it on.
 You should see a light if you have been successful.

-You can also hard reset most TCL TVs, by putting a pen into the recessed Reset button, usually found on the side or back of the TV.
+You can also hard reset most TCL Roku TVs, by putting a pen into the recessed Reset button, usually found on the side or back of the TV

-If you’ve checked external connections, then all that’s left is internal connections, and in particular the main board and/or power board.
+If you’ve checked external connections, then all that’s left are internal connections, and in particular the main board and/or power board.

 These are hidden away inside the case of your TV and can be checked for failure by simply taking your TV’s case apart and using a multimeter to check that voltages are correct across the boards.